precice/precice.github.io/pages/community/precice-workshop-2021.md

   <p>If you are new to preCICE, see "preCICE Course I" first.
 If you already understand the basics of an adapter, you can directly start here.</p>
   </details>
 * 16:00 - 17:00 Frédéric Simonis: What's new in preCICE
-* 17:00 - 18:00 Networking/Social Event
+* 17:00 - 18:00 Networking/Social Event<br/>
-  * Networking event where participants can network and discuss their work in more detail with each other after watching the user presentation talks.
+  Get to know each other and discuss your work in more detail, or simply enjoy a relaxed atmosphere after the user presentation talks.

 ### Wednesday, February 24
-* 10:00 - 11:30 Developer talks
+* 10:00 - 11:30 Developer talks<br/>
-  * Pre-recorded
+  Learn about the latest developments or other important elements of preCICE.
-  * Recording played live during session
+  Similarly to the speaker presentations, the talks will be pre-recorded, followed by a live Q&A session.
 * 11:30 - 12:00 Speakers in breakout rooms for Q&A
 * 12:00 - 13:00 Break (Offline)
 * 13:00 - 14:30 Developer talks